Barry Evans (EastEnders): Storylines

+Janine has Barry cremated shortly after his death, and returns to Walford with his ashes.
+She also inherits all of his estate while Barry's son, Jack, inherits nothing.
+After Janine was arrested for Laura Beale (Hannah Waterman)'s murder, Natalie finds Barry's cremation urn and pours his ashes into a memorial tree for him in the Square Gardens.

+Reception

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Barry 38th on their ranked list of the Best EastEnders characters of all time, calling him a "Total Mug" who "was duped by a conwoman, dumped by wife Natalie and fell for gold digger Janine, who left him to die after he fell off a cliff in 2004".

 In popular culture

 In 2002 the character was featured in a spoof of the Michael Jackson hit video, Thriller, which was made as part of the annual fund-raising event, Children in Need.
 Shaun Williamson (as Barry) played the Michael Jackson role, while Lucy Speed (as Natalie) took on Ola Ray’s role as his date.
 The spoof saw Natalie transformed into a zombie, as Jackson was in the original video.
 Several cast members took part in the spoof where they recreated the dance routine made famous in the original video.

 Following his stint on EastEnders, Shaun Williamson had a regular role as a comically unemployable version of himself in the Ricky Gervais and Stephen Merchant comedy series Extras, in which his career has bogged down partially as a result of the incompetence of his agent Darren Lamb (played by Merchant).
-A frequent running gag is that even Lamb is unable to remember his client's real name, instead referring to him as "Barry off EastEnders," in reference to Williamson's EastEnders character.
+A frequent running gag is that even Lamb is unable to remember his client's real name, instead referring to him as "Barry off EastEnders.".
 The character of Barry Evans has also been spoofed in the cartoon sketch show 2DTV.